AtomicConductor/conductor_client/docs/meta.md

 #### Conductor terminology.

-We probably want to find consistent ways to express concepts that are particular to Conductor. e.g. At Conductor, Your account at Conductor, on Conductor's servers??
-If you find an elegant or best way to say something, add it in here.
-It'll save time.
+To save time, we probably want to find consistent ways to express concepts that are particular to Conductor or clloud rendering. e.g. At Conductor, Your account at Conductor, on Conductor's servers??

 ### Workflow